S.178 - Uyghur Human Rights Policy Act of 2019116th Congress (2019-2020) |

 |Roll Call Votes:||There have been 2 roll call votes|

 This bill has the status Passed House

 Here are the steps for Status of Legislation:

 - Passed Senate

 - Passed House

 Summary: S.178 — 116th Congress (2019-2020)All Information (Except Text)

-This bill directs various U.S. government bodies to prepare reports on China's treatment of the Uyghurs, a predominantly Muslim Turkic ethnic group.
+This bill directs the President to impose sanctions and export restrictions related to China's treatment of the Uyghurs, a predominantly Muslim Turkic ethnic group.

 The President shall report to Congress a list of senior Chinese government officials who are engaged in or responsible for serious human rights abuses, including mass incarceration and political indoctrination, against Turkic Muslims in China's Xinjiang Uyghur Autonomous Region.
 The President shall impose visa- and property-blocking sanctions on such individuals.
 The President may waive the imposition of such sanctions on U.S. national interest grounds.

 The President shall identify items that provide China with a critical capability to suppress basic human rights, including items that provide capability to (1) conduct surveillance, (2) monitor and restrict an individual's movement, (3) monitor and restrict access to the internet, and (4) identify individuals through facial or voice recognition.
 The President shall (1) place such items on the Commerce Control List (a list of items subject to export controls); and (2) require authorization for the export, reexport, or transfer of such items to or within China.